It is only human to desire exploration. That is part of the reason dungeon crawler board games are becoming increasingly popular nowadays.

 In Descent, you start with a meager 15 cards and earn the rest along the way.
 Don’t let the limited equipment and items stop you!
 Nothing feels redundant in this compact game.
 You will inevitably use all the cards in this game at one point or another.
 You just need to get a little creative.

-You get less cards as the overlord, but the cards you do get are more than enough to bulldoze the heroes to oblivion.
+You get fewer cards as the overlord, but the cards you do get are more than enough to bulldoze the heroes to oblivion.
 Because of this, we constantly struggled and we can’t move forward to our goals.
 The dice-rolling mechanism can also be frustrating since you might not be able to fulfill the true potential of your character build if you are unlucky.

 Descent: Journeys in the Dark offers a beautiful world to explore with its generous box of content.
 The second edition streamlines and improves the game in almost all aspects.
 A comprehensive modular tile system, lots of varied heroes and monsters has made it one of the best dungeon crawl classics out there.
 Take on a role of the treacherous overlord or courageous heroes and get lost in this vibrant fantasy realm.